-Immunology: Immunoglobulin Structure, Function: MCQ
+Immunology: Immunoglobulin Structure, Function: MCQs and answers (expalined)

 Immunoglobulins, also known as antibodies, are crucial components of the immune system that play a vital role in defending the body against pathogens.
 Understanding the structure and function of immunoglobulins is essential for comprehending their importance in immune responses.